-Besides, the Japanese had closed their doors to all foreigners and the Chinese had their own internal problems to solve on account of the Tartar invasion.
-This is why the map of Simon Keerdekoe (1654) clearly shows the then-current state of the fortress as well as how it looked during the Spanish period.
-But, finally, Quelang, was abandoned by the Dutch in 1661 out of fear of the arrival of the Koxinga's fleet.
+Besides, the Japanese had closed their doors to all foreigners and the Chinese had their own internal problems to solve like the Tartar invasion.
+This is why the map of Simon Keerdekoe (1654) clearly shows the then-current state of the fortress as well as how it was during the Spanish period.
+But, the end, Kelang, had to be abandoned by the Dutch in 1661 out of fear of the arrival of the Koxinga's troops.